kasselouris/Minnesota-Income-Tax-Calculation-Project/README.md

 ## Todos and future enhancements

 - **Remove the dependency of FileManager to the User Interface classes**.
 We don’t want the FileManager to alter the UI.
 Only the view classes should do this.
-The FIleManager is called from theUI classes.
-The UI classes just need to know thatthe operation was successful.
-For example,if we have requested to create some files given some input, the UI just needs to know SUCCESS OR FAILURE in order to display the propermodal.
-FileManager methodsshould be refactored to return an integerwhich the UI classes will have to handle.
+The FIleManager is called from the UI classes.
+The UI classes just need to know that the operation was successful.
+For example, if we have requested to create some files given some input, the UI just needs to know SUCCESS OR FAILURE in order to display the proper model.
+FileManager methods should be refactored to return an integer which the UI classes will have to handle.
-- **The parsing mechanismwhich we implemented was draft and still a little bit of complicated**.
+- **The parsing mechanism which we implemented was draft and still a little bit of complicated**.
 We should make the parsing mechanism way more abstract and exploit a ready method from some external library if that exists.
 - There is dependency at the View classes(TaxPayerLoadDataJDialog) with the Java IO library.
-This is not agood technique as we want the UI classes to be responsible only for proper display and managing the AWTand swing modals.
-FileManager should be the one tohave this logic that the UI classes will request for
+This is not a good technique as we want the UI classes to be responsible only for proper display and managing the AWTand swing modals.
+FileManager should be the one to have this logic that the UI classes will request for.
-- **FileManager started as a helper classin order we remove away Input and Outputsystem.
-It tends to be a GOD** classwhich holds a lot of logic and it could possibly be refactored into smaller andmore readable units
+- **FileManager started as a helper class in order to remove away Input and Outputsystem.
+It tends to be a GOD class** which holds a lot of logic and it could possibly be refactored into smaller and more readable units
-- **External libraries like Junit and JFreeChart should not be committedinto the code base** and we shouldn’t have to worry about adding each external dependency in our application separately when a tool like **Maven can do this for us**.
+- **External libraries like Junit and JFreeChart should not be committed into the code base** and we shouldn’t have to worry about adding each external dependency in our application separately when a tool like **Maven can do this for us**.
-- Java is moving fast and beautiful things are comingin **later versions(we used java 8) and in Micromanagement frameworks like Spring Boot**.
-Things like dependency injections and inversion ofcontrolare super trendy nowadays and we would like our application to exploit those features that are offeredwithout having to reinvent the wheel like we do in some cases inside our application (singletonand getInstance())
+- Java is moving fast and beautiful things are coming in **later versions(we used java 8) and in Micromanagement frameworks like Spring Boot**.
+Things like dependency injections and inversion of control are super trendy nowadays and we would like our application to exploit those features that are offered without having to reinvent the wheel like we do in some cases inside our application (singleton and getInstance())

-## Note
-Initial code before refactoring at **master branch**.